Mario Bauzá: Biography

-"Tangá" and the creation of Latin jazz
+"Tangá" and the creation of Afro-Cuban jazz

 The band had a major hit with "Tangá," initially a descarga (Cuban Jam) in mambo tempo with jazz soloists, spontaneously composed by Bauzá.
 "Tangá", which was over time arranged with a more formal arrangement.
-It is generally considered to be the first true Latin jazz or Afro-Cuban jazz tune.
+It is generally considered to be the first true Afro-Cuban jazz tune.

 The first descarga [Cuban jam session] that made the world take notice is traced to a Machito rehearsal on May 29, 1943, at the Park Palace Ballroom, at 110th Street and 5th Avenue.
 At this time, Machito was at Fort Dix (New Jersey) in his fourth week of basic training.
 The day before at La Conga Club, Mario Bauzá, Machito's trumpeter and music director, heard pianist Luis Varona and bassist Julio Andino play something which would serve as a permanent sign off (end the dance) tune.

 On this Monday evening, Bauzá leaned over the piano and instructed Varona to play the same piano vamp he did the night before.
 Varona's left hand began the introduction of Gilberto Valdes' "El Botellero."
 Bauza then instructed Julio Andino what to play; then the saxes; then the trumpets.
 The interlocking riffs soon began to take shape into an Afro-Cuban jazzed up melody.
 Gene Johnson's alto sax then emitted oriental-like jazz phrases.
 By accident, Afro-Cuban jazz was invented when Bauzá composed "Tanga" (the Bantú Congolese word for energy) that evening.

 Thereafter, whenever "Tangá" was played, it sounded different, depending on a soloist's individuality.
 In August, 1948, when trumpeter Howard McGhee soloed with Machito's orchestra at the Apollo Theatre, his ad-libs to "Tangá" resulted in "Cu-Bop City," a tune which was recorded by Roost Records months later.
 The jams which took place at the Royal Roost, Bop City and Birdland between 1948 and 1949, when Howard McGhee, tenor saxophonist Brew Moore, Charlie Parker and Dizzy Gillespie sat in with the Machito orchestra, were unrehearsed, uninhibited, unheard of before jam sessions which at the time, master of ceremonies Symphony Sid called Afro-Cuban jazz.